NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Creating-A-Schematic.md

 ![](images/library1.png)

-Click the `Open Library Manager` button and navigate to the `Available` tab:
+Click the `Open Library Manager` button, a window similar to the one below should be shown:

 ![](images/library2.png)

-Use the `Browse` tool to locate your `Lab01.lbr` file.
-Once you have loaded it into Fusion 360, it'll be in the list, but it might be hard to find.
-Type "lab" into the search box.
-It should show up.
-Press the `Use` button to enable it.
+Use the `Filter results..` search bar to locate your `Lab01.lbr` file.
+Because you configured the library path to be the one of your starter repo + lbr path at the very beginning, `Lab01.lbr` should be displayed and in use.
+Otherwise, if you are importing a library that doesn't exist in your library path folder, then click `Import Libraries->Import from local disk` (icon in top rigth corner) and verify that the library is `In Use`.
 Close the Library Mananger.

 ![](images/library3.png)

 ## Adding the Parts

 Now you are ready to build your schematic.
-Go back to the `Design` tab and select the `Add Part` tool from the tool palette (or press `a` on your keyboard):
+Go back to the `Design` tab and select the `Place Component` tool from the tool palette (or press `a` on your keyboard):

 ![](images/schematic2_f360.png)

-This will open up the library browser.
-Click on the triangle next to `Lab01` to expand it (if you don't see `Lab01`, select another library and type 'lab').
-You’ll see four “devices” inside it.
-Go read [this page](http://goo.gl/HJtIzp) of the [Adafruit Eagle Parts Tutorial](http://goo.gl/GcM04V) to understand the difference between a schematic “symbol”, a “package”, and a “device.”
+This will open up the library browser in the left sidebar.
+Under `Place Components`, Select the drop-down menu and replace `All Libraries` to `Lab01`.
+You’ll see four “devices” now renamed as "components" inside it.
+(Note: Eagle Legacy documentation) Go read [this page](http://goo.gl/HJtIzp) of the [Adafruit Eagle Parts Tutorial](http://goo.gl/GcM04V) to understand the difference between a schematic “symbol”, a “package”, and a “device.”

 ![](images/schematic3_f360.png)

 A schematic should have a “frame” around it to contain the size.
 The frame also include space for documentation about the version and author.
-To add the frame select `FRAME_B_L` and click “OK”.
-You can then place your frame
+To add the frame double click `FRAME_B_L`.
+You can then place your frame.
+Click "ESC" to stop the action.

 ![](images/schematic4_f360.png)

-Select `2.1MMJACKTHM` from the Add Part menu and press “OK.”
+Select `2.1MMJACKTHM` from the menu and double click to add the part.
 You’ll return to the schematic editor with the schematic symbol for the power jack attached to your mouse.
 Click to put it down somewhere:

 ![](images/schematic5_f360.png)

-Save your schematic, so you don’t lose your work.
+Save your schematic, so you don’t lose your work (Ctr + S).
 Call the file “throughhole”.
+Fusion 360 projects are saved in the cloud, later we will see how to export them locally.

-Select the Add Part tool again, and choose the `BUTTON-TACTILE-SQUARE` device.
+Select the `BUTTON-TACTILE-SQUARE` component from the list.
 Place it to the right of the power jack.

 Next, we’ll add the LED.
-Choose the `LED5MM` device.
+Choose the `LED5MM` component.
 Place the LED to the left of the power jack.
 Finally, add the resistor.
-Use the device `RESISTORTH-1/4W-CARBON`.
+Use the component `RESISTORTH-1/4W-CARBON`.

 ![](images/schematic6_f360.png)